 - Take the feeder to your outdoor setup and walk around a bit and try to find a spot where the Wi-Fi signal is the strongest.
-Once you’ve found it, the app will show you a full green bar.
-That's the best spot for your Bird Buddy!
+Once you’ve found a good spot, click "Check again".
+If the app will show you a full green bar, that's the best possible spot for your Bird Buddy!

 - If you’re having trouble passing the test, make sure you’re within your Wi-Fi signal range.
 If this doesn’t help, please look at the troubleshooting article.

 That’s it!
 Your account and module are now connected and Bird Buddy can access the internet in its new home.
 All you have to do now is wait for that first postcard to show up in the feed section of the app so you can collect photos can share them with your family and friends.